-Check that the gas in your weed eater is filled to the right level and is fresh.
+Check that the gas in your weed trimmer is filled to the right level and is fresh.
 Stale fuel is a common issue in weed trimmers.
 When a weed trimmer is stored for a long period of time, the gasoline will go bad.
 If the fuel has been in the tank for a few months, change it with fresh fuel.
-If you have a weed eater where fuel and oil need to be mixed together, make sure the mixture is not too heavy either way.
+If you have a weed trimmer where fuel and oil need to be mixed together, make sure the mixture is not too heavy either way.
 Follow the instructions on your engine oil container to get the right mixture.
-Do not mix more than you will be able to use within 30 days.
+If you don't buy pre-mixed fuel, do not mix more than you will be able to use within 30 days.

 Adjust your carburetor if the engine cuts out when idling or at high speed.
 Look for a two small screws on your trimmer's carburetor that has a slot for a flat head screwdriver.
 One screw will be marked H, for high speed, while the other will be marked L, for low speed.
 The high screw will adjust the fuel mixture given when the trimmer is running at its highest speed, and the low screw will control fuel mixture for the idle speed.